Analyzing other people’s dreams is a whole lot like analyzing their handwriting.

 When analyzing dreams for friends, have fun.

-If you’re a young man trying to meet a certain young woman, there’s always old cheesy lines.
+If you’re a young man trying to meet a certain young woman, there are always old cheesy lines.

 “Do your legs hurt from running through my dreams all night?”